adrelanos/Privacy-and-Security-Focused-Browser/README.md

 **Note:** Disabling Tor means traffic will not be routed through the Tor network.
 Similar to other browsers, your IP address will be visible to the recipients of any communications.
 This configuration is not anonymous.

-To start Tor Browser without Tor, in dom0 terminal, run
+To start Tor Browser without Tor, in dom0 terminal, run.

     qvm-run <appvm_name> "torbrowser --clearnet"